-NIFA Now Accepting Applications for the Specialty Crop Research Initiative (SCRI) Program
+NIFA Now Accepting Applications for the SCRI Program

 Approximately $48 million in funding is now available for the SCRI program.
 The intent of the SCRI program is to solve the needs of the various specialty crop industries through the promotion of collaboration, open communication, the exchange of information, and the development of resources that accelerate application of scientific discovery and technology.

 One of the following five focus areas must be addressed in the proposal:

 2. Efforts to identify and address threats from pests and diseases

 3. Long term efforts to improve production efficiency, handling and processing, productivity, and profitability

 5. Food safety hazard management for specialty crops